 Location was vary good and the staff was very friendly, the room was clean and comfortable but the hallways and comin areas did not look like they have been vacuumed in a long long time giving the place a dirty look

-Traveller from Maryland
+Traveller from FL